Hepatitis C Antibody Screen, Serum

 Method Description Describes how the test is performed and provides a method-specific reference

-The VITROS anti-hepatitis C virus (HCV) chemiluminesence immunoassay is performed using the VITROS Anti-HCV Reagent Pack and VITROS Immunodiagnostic Products Anti-HCV Calibrator on the VITROS 3600 Immunodiagnostic System (Ortho-Clinical Diagnostics, Inc., Raritan, NJ).
+The VITROS anti-hepatitis C virus (HCV) chemiluminescence immunoassay is performed using the VITROS Anti-HCV Reagent Pack and VITROS Immunodiagnostic Products Anti-HCV Calibrator on the VITROS Immunodiagnostic System.
 An immunometric technique is used, involving a 2-stage reaction.
 In the first stage, HCV antibody present in the sample binds to HCV recombinant antigens coated on the reaction wells, and unbound sample is removed by washing.
 In the second stage, horseradish peroxidase (HRP)-labeled antibody conjugate (mouse monoclonal antihuman IgG) binds to any human IgG captured on the well in the first stage.
 Unbound conjugate is removed by washing.
 A reagent containing luminogenic substrates (a luminol derivative and a peracid salt) and an electron transfer agent is added to the wells.
 The HRP in the bound conjugate catalyzes the oxidation of the luminol derivative, producing light.
 The electron transfer agent increases the level and duration of the light produced.
-The emitted light signals are detected and measured by the VITROS 3600 Immunodiagnostic System.
-The amount of HRP conjugate bound is directly proportional to the level of anti-HCV antibodies present in a given sample.(Ismail N, Fish GE, Smith MB: Laboratory evaluation of a fully automated chemiluminescence immunoassay for rapid detection of HBsAg, antibodies to HBsAg, and antibodies to hepatitis C virus.
-J Clin Microbiol 2004;42:610-617)
+The emitted light signals are detected and measured by the VITROS Immunodiagnostic System.
+The amount of HRP conjugate bound is directly proportional to the level of anti-HCV antibodies present in a given sample.(Package insert: VITROS Anti-HCV Reagent Pack, no. GEM1243, version 8.0, Ortho-Clinical Diagnostics, Inc. Rochester, NY 14626-5101, 1/11/2013)

 Day(s) and Time(s) Test Performed Outlines the days and times the test is performed.
 This field reflects the day and time the sample must be in the testing laboratory to begin the testing process and includes any specimen preparation and processing time required before the test is performed.
 Some tests are listed as continuously performed, which means assays are performed several times during the day.